Khalil-Abuayyash/student-hub/README.md

 	other, by adding posts, pictures, events and comments.
 	● The system will provide a real-time chatting feature in order to 	allow the users to talk to each other privately.
 	● The system will provide additional pages containing courses’ 		descriptions for high school’s seniors in order to get an insight about 		universities and their courses.
+## Members
+Wadee Awwad
+Khalil AbuAyyash
+Ahmad Sufian
+Ghazal Salameh